-An amount of \$98.0 million, in the form of a non-revolving and secured credit facility maturing on April 29, 2024.
+On April 28, 2023, the Corporation renegotiated its \$98.0 million secured LEEFF credit facility, mainly to extend the maturity date to April 29, 2025 (previously April 29, 2024).
 The credit facility is secured by a first ranking charge on the assets of the Corporation's Canadian, Mexican, Caribbean and European subsidiaries, subject to certain exceptions and bears interest at bankers' acceptance rate plus a premium of 4.5% or at the financial institution's prime rate plus a premium of 3.5%.
 In the event of a change of control, this credit facility becomes immediately due and payable.
 Under the terms of the agreement, the Corporation is required to meet certain financial ratios and covenants.
 The Corporation benefits from a waiver of certain financial ratios and covenants from its lenders until October 29, 2023.
-No drawdowns were made during the quarter ended January 31, 2023.
-As at January 31, 2023, and October 31, 2022, an amount of \$78.0 million was drawn down with a carrying amount of \$77.3 million as at January 31, 2023 (\$77.2 million as at October 31, 2022).
+No drawdowns were made during the six-month period ended April 30, 2023.
+As at April 30, 2023, and October 31, 2022, an amount of \$78.0 million was drawn down with a carrying amount of \$77.2 million as at April 30, 2023 (\$77.2 million as at October 31, 2022).